alphacep/vosk-space/install.md

 }
 ```

-In case you still want ot build android
+In case you still want to build android
 library, do the following:

 ```sh